 The Orchard Today

 Today, Harvest Hill is thriving as a sign of community partnership and connection to the food system during a time when things seem chaotic in the world around us.
-We anticipate our first harvest in two years; meanwhile, this project is serving as a platform for community outreach.
+We have pear, apple, peach, apricot, fig jujube, pomegranate, persimmon, Asian pear, citrus, loquat, olive, chestnut, walnut, and hazelnut trees in the orchard that we harvest with classes, snack on, and give out at our donation farm stands throughout the year.
 The Grow to Give Orchard is an example of the good works that are possible when people of all ages and backgrounds come together to benefit the local communities around them.
-Join us to care for Harvest Hill!

 Want to know more?
-Feel free to contact the Sienna Ranch office if you’d like more information about the progress of Harvest Hill, our wonderful neighbors ILM Tree and upcoming opportunities to be part of the Urban Farmer’s work at the Grow-to-give orchard.
+Feel free to contact the Sienna Ranch office if you’d like more information about the progress of Harvest Hill and our wonderful neighbors ILM Tree.

 Sienna Ranch Office- firstname.lastname@example.org, (925) 283-6311